Phorest works with a third-party compliance team to ensure that we fully comply with HIPAA policies and procedures.

 The primary goal is to ensure that patient information is properly protected while allowing the flow of health information necessary to provide and promote high-quality healthcare and protect the health and well-being of clients.

 Because the healthcare industry is so diverse, HIPAA aims to flexibly and comprehensively cover different ways of using information while protecting the privacy of those seeking care and treatment.

 The HIPAA Privacy and Security Rule

-- Allows patients to better control their health information.
+- It allows patients to control their health information better.

 - Establishes limits on the use and disclosure of medical records.

 - Develops appropriate measures to be taken by health professionals and others to protect the privacy of medical information.

 - Imposes civil and criminal penalties for violating patients' privacy rights, where violators must be held accountable.

 For patients, this means making informed decisions based on how personal health information is used when seeking care.
 Specifically:

 - It enables patients to understand how their information is used.